quic-go/docs/content/docs/quic/flowcontrol.md

 }
 ```

 The initial limits (`InitialStreamReceiveWindow` and `InitialConnectionReceiveWindow`) are advertised to the peer during the QUIC handshake, and apply to every new stream opened by the peer.
-The protocol doesn't provide a way to change these limits after the completion of the handshake.
+The protocol doesn't provide a way to change these limits after completion of the handshake.

 The maximum limits (`MaxStreamReceiveWindow` and `MaxConnectionReceiveWindow`) are the maximum sizes that the [auto-tuning algorithm](#auto-tuning) increases the limits to for a well-connected peer that is making of these limits.